burger

 Consideration

-At this customer journey stage, your potential customer closely examines your brand and services to see if you’re a match.
-They’ll compare you with other brands, so your job is to convince them to stick with you.
+At this customer journey stage, your potential customer closely examines all possible solutions to the problem.
+They’ll compare you with other brands and alternative solutions, so your job is to convince them to stick with you.

 Decision

-At this stage, a potential customer has one small step left to become a customer.
-But this doesn’t mean you can relax.
-On the contrary, you’ll need to work even harder to get them across the finish line.
+At this stage, a potential customer has a few more steps left to become a customer.
+They seriously consider using a product or service like the one that you offer but have not yet decided to stick with you.
+This means you can’t relax, and you’ll need to work even harder to get them across the finish line.

 Honest product comparisons and tailored pricing plans are both useful here.
 For language courses, you could offer a free first lesson or a free trial.
-Email is your primary communication channel at this stage as it helps personalize communication.
+And, of course, don’t forget about email marketing and any form of customer support.

 Retention